ipspace/netlab/docs/module/vlan.md

 ## Module Parameters

-VLANs are defined in the global or per-node **vlans** dictionary.
-Global- and node VLAN parameters are merged to get VLAN data for individual nodes.

-The following topology default global parameters are used to set VLAN IDs and VNIs in VLAN definitions:
+The following default parameters are used to when assigning VLAN IDs:

 * **vlan.start_vlan_id**: Specifies the first auto-assigned VLAN ID (default: 1000).
-* **vlan.auto_vni**: Automatically assign VXLAN VNI to all globally-defined VLANs (default: true).
-* **vlan.start_vni**: Specifies the first auto-assigned VNI (default: 100000).

 To change these defaults, set **defaults.vlan._value_** parameter(s) in lab topology.

 (module-vlan-definition)=
 ## VLAN Definition

 VLANs are defined in a global- or node-specific **vlans** dictionary, allowing you to create network-wide VLANs or local VLANs.

+Global- and node VLAN parameters are merged to get final VLAN data for individual nodes, allowing you to override global VLAN parameters on individual nodes.

 ```{warning}
 Use unique VLAN names when defining node-specific VLANs.
 There's a subtle interaction between global- and node-specific VLAN definitions.